 Adding/Personalising Plans for Individual service-users:

-In the picture below is demonstrated where you are able to add and personalise plans for individual service users, via a free text box.
+In the picture below it is demonstrated, where you are able to add and personalise plans for individual service users via a free text box.
 This is also where you are able to set review dates for care plans, that will serve as a reminder when due.
-These care plans once populated, and assuming the resident is active on the system, will immediately reflect on the devices and be accessible for all frontline staff, working at point of care.
+Once populated, and assuming the resident is active on the system, these care plans will immediately reflect on the devices, and be accessible for all frontline staff working at point of care.

 Creating Tags between Plans, Tasks and Forms & accessing Review notes:

-In the picture below is demonstrated where below the main body of the Care Plan, you are able to tag relevant Tasks to a Plan.
-This serves to ensure that the said Care Plan, reflects alongside that Task on the device, so staff have access to this additional information when and where needed.
+In the picture below it is demonstrated where below the main body of the Care Plan, you are able to tag relevant Tasks to a Plan.
+This serves to ensure that the said Care Plan reflects alongside that Task on the device, so staff have access to this additional information, when and where needed.

-You are also able to Tag Forms to Plans, which has no bearing on the front-end however facilitates collective reporting in the Administration.
+You are also able to Tag Forms to Plans, which has no bearing on the front-end, however it facilitates collective reporting in the Administration.

 Sitting below this is a history of all of the past evaluations/reviews carried out on the Care Plan.
 All actions are name and time stamped for auditing and accountability purposes.